magento/merchdocs/src/cms/content-staging.md

 1. **Create the baseline content**

-   The baseline is the content of an asset without a campaign, and includes everything below the _Scheduled Changes_ section at the top of the page.
+   The baseline is the content of an asset without a campaign and includes everything below the _Scheduled Changes_ section at the top of the page.
 The baseline content is always used, unless there is an active campaign with changes scheduled for that place on the timeline.

 1. **Create the first campaign**

    Create your first campaign with the start and end dates as needed.
-To make the campaign open-ended, leave the End Date blank.
+To make the campaign open-ended, leave the end date blank.
 When the first campaign ends, the original baseline content is restored.

 1. **Add a second campaign**